Michael-Yongshi/PyQt-Darktheme/README.md

 ```

 ## How to use the dark theme

+See the 'test_gui.py' and 'test_gui_pyqt6.py' files for configuration examples

 ### Import
 To import the dark theme as a class based on QPalette